Vietnam.vn - Nền tảng quảng bá Việt Nam

 Oppenheimer was a voracious reader and loved to learn about anything that interested him.
 After being introduced to astrophysics through his friend Richard Tolman, Oppenheimer began publishing papers on theoretical cosmic objects that had not yet been discovered, including calculations of the properties of white dwarfs and limits on the masses of neutron stars.

-Perhaps Oppenheimer's most impressive astrophysical prediction came in 1939 when he co-wrote a paper called "On Continued Gravitational Contractions" with his student Hartland Snyder.
-The paper predicted that dead stars exist in deep space with gravitational forces stronger than the energy they produce.
+Perhaps Oppenheimer's most impressive astrophysical prediction came in 1939 when he co-wrote a paper called "On Continued Gravitational Contraction" with his student Hartland Snyder.
+The paper predicted that dead stars in deep space would exist with gravitational pulls stronger than their energy output.
 Although little noticed at the time, the paper was later rediscovered by physicists who credited Oppenheimer with predicting the existence of black holes.

 Oppenheimer and physicist Albert Einstein.
 Photo: CORBIS/Corbis